Vitor Feijão

-Vitor Correia da Silva (born 1 August 1996), known as Vitor Feijão is a Brazilian footballer who plays for Kukësi as a forward.
+Vitor Correia da Silva (born 1 August 1996), known as Vitor Feijão is a Brazilian footballer as a forward for Kapaz.

 Club career

 Paraná

 Born in São Paulo, Feijão is a graduate of the youth academy of Paraná.
 On 16 October 2015, he was called to the senior team for a Série B match against Esporte Clube Vitória; making his debut and replacing Edér in the 1–1 draw.

 Deemed surplus to the club's requirements Feijão joined Jacuipense on a loan deal on 2 March 2016.
 However he returned to his parent club in early April.
 In May, he was loaned to Série A club Coritiba after having renewed his contract till 2017.

 On 9 January 2017, Feijão's contract was extended till the end of the season.
 In February, he suffered a muscle injury during a game against PSTC and was ruled out of play for 10 months.
 After recovering from injury, he returned to play in August, scoring a goal against Juventude in a 2–0 win.
 On 9 September, he signed a contract extension, which would keep him at the club till 2018.
 At the end of the season, his side was promoted to Série A after 10 years.

 In Série A, Feijão found his playing time limited due to the arrival of Léo Itaperuna and Silvinho.
 Consequently, he joined Criciúma on a loan deal on 30 May 2018.